catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 Configure Instance Security Group
 =================================

-We will add  a security group and a rule for our instance so that it can be accessed using SSH.
+You will add  a security group and a rule for your instance so that it can be accessed using SSH.

 Navigate to the "Security Groups" tab of the "Access & Security" section and